-To register for participation in a competition organized by the NBBF, you must first become a member of the association.
+To register for participation in a contest organized by the NBBF / IFBB Nederland, you must first purchase a contest license from IFBB Nederland.

 Register for contests

-Once you have become a member of the NBBF / IFBB, you can then register for one or more competitions/contests organized by us.
+Once you have got a contest license of NBBF / IFBB Nederland, you can then register for one or more competitions/contests organized by us.

 Go to ‘‘contests calender‘ and choose the contest that you like to compete in.